 Key takeaways

-“You look at ongoing tariff talk and geopolitical challenges, and the equity market is still trending higher.
-That goes back to strong fundamentals, most importantly that inflation remains under control,” says Terry Sandven, chief equity strategist for U.S. Bank Asset Management Group.
+"The equity market is still trending higher.
+That goes back to healthy fundamentals," says Terry Sandven, chief equity strategist for U.S. Bank Asset Management Group.
+"Most importantly, consumer and corporate technology spending remain strong, corporate margins remain robust, and inflation doesn't appear problematic

 Valuation adjustments

-The S&P 500’s projected price-to-earnings (P/E) ratio, an important valuation measure, remains slightly above its five-year and ten-year average.
-2 “It will be important that earnings growth stays on track this year,” says Rob Haworth, senior investment strategy director with U.S. Bank Asset Management Group.
-“With today’s relatively rich valuations by historical measures, companies can’t afford earnings stumbles.”
+The S&P 500's projected price-to-earnings (P/E) ratio, an important valuation measure, remains above its five-year and ten-year averages.2 "It will be important that strong earnings growth persists," says Rob Haworth, senior investment strategy director with U.S. Bank Asset Management Group.
+"With today's relatively rich valuations by historical measures, companies can't afford earnings stumbles, and so far, they've hit the mark."

 Broader sector leadership

-In 2023 and 2024, consistent economic growth benefited equities, with technology stocks driving the market’s rally.
+Consistent economic growth has benefited equities in 2023, 2024, and 2025, with technology stocks leading the market's rally.
 Significant artificial intelligence (AI)-related investment spending continues driving technology company revenues.
-After a sluggish start to the year, communications services and information technology stocks are again atop the S&P 500, generating year-to-date total returns exceeding 15%.
-Utilities and industrials stocks have delivered comparable returns.
-Currently, all other sectors are underperforming the broader S&P 500 index.
-2
+After a slow start to the year, information technology stocks now top the S&P 500, generating year-to-date returns above 27%.
+Market gains have broadened in 2025, as communication services, utilities, and industrial stocks deliver returns between 18% and 27%.2

 Assessing corporate earnings expectations

-Like previous years’ trends, companies are revising forward earnings guidance higher.
+Companies are revising forward earnings guidance higher, consistent with prior years’ trends.
 “Earnings guidance followed normal seasonal patterns, with early-year lofty expectations, followed by companies lowering guidance in the year’s first half,” says Bill Merz, head of capital market research for U.S. Bank’s Asset Management Group.
-“Now we’re seeing more companies revise earnings higher versus lower, signaling rising economic confidence.”
+“Now we’re seeing more companies revise earnings guidance higher rather than lower, signaling rising economic confidence and fundamental business model strength.”

 Earnings and stock valuations

-Assessing which of two stocks offers the best investment opportunity based on their P/E ratios, is not always an “apples-to-apples” comparison.
+Currently, large U.S. stocks’ P/E ratios remain high, which investors at least partially justify by companies generating above average earnings growth.
+Assessing which stocks offer the best investment opportunity based on their P/E ratios is not always an “apples-to-apples” comparison.
 “Determining fair value has a lot to do with the underlying industry’s growth rate in which the company competes,” says Haworth.
+“Stock valuations have a relatively low statistical relationship with returns over the next one to five years, for example, but do have a modest relationship with longer-term returns, like a 10-year forward view.”
 In some cases, investors may be willing to bid up prices based not on current earnings, but on expected future profitability.
 “This tends to be the case, for example, with stocks that invest in new technology that may not have an immediate payoff but offer the potential of future strong earnings if they succeed,” says Haworth.
-“Other stocks may have lower P/E multiples, but those companies generate steadier earnings, so the payoff on the investment needs to happen in a more compressed timeframe.”
+“Other stocks may have lower P/E multiples, but those companies generate steadier earnings, so the payoff on the company’s investment needs to happen in a more compressed timeframe.”

 The underlying economic environment

-Despite 2025 market fluctuations, most underlying economic data supports the market’s upward trend.
+Despite 2025 market fluctuations and somewhat elevated stock valuations, most underlying economic data supports the market’s upward trend.
 “Consumer spending remains robust overall, growing about 5% year-over-year,” says Merz.
-“Although lower income groups face more challenges, overall consumer spending continues to support corporate earnings growth.”
+“Lower income groups face challenges, especially amid high interest rates despite recent Fed cuts, but higher income consumer spending continues driving a disproportionate share of overall consumer spending and supports corporate earnings growth.”

-Year-to-date, global stock markets are outpacing U.S. stocks.
-3 “In the current environment, a globally diversified portfolio allows investors to capitalize on a broad array of opportunities,” says Haworth.
+Year-to-date, global stock markets are outpacing U.S. stocks.4 “In the current environment, a globally diversified portfolio allows investors to capitalize on a broad array of opportunities,” says Haworth.

-As you assess your investment options and how to best position your portfolio, it can be helpful to do so in the context of a financial plan.
+As you assess your investment options and how to best position your portfolio, consider doing so within a financial plan.
 Talk with your wealth professional to review whether changes to your investment strategy may be warranted to better reflect your goals, risk appetite and time horizon.

 Frequently asked questions